by KB Meniado

 I first saw Paper Planes Back Home by Tara Frejas on Instagram.
 I remember feeling desperate for a copy.
 One, that lovely cover.
 Two, that lovely cover.
 Yes.
 I initially didn’t care what the book was about; the superficial book cover judge in me just wanted a copy.

 This was such a good read!
-And not just because there are CLOUDS on the cover but it blew me away, flying me to a world where only a few other Filipino novels have ever taken me before.
+And not just because there are clouds *wink Bookbed wink* on the cover but it blew me away, flying me to a world where only a few other Filipino novels have ever taken me before.

 I know, HUGE WORDS.
-But with its premise (depicting the in-between of life and death) and execution (using unrequited and forbidden love) that ambitious, Paper Planes Back Home deserves to be read and recommended, especially to hesitant followers of Philippine literature.
+But with its premise (depicting the in-between of life and death) and execution (using unrequited and forbidden love), Paper Planes Back Home deserves to be read and recommended, especially to hesitant readers of Filipino romance fiction.

-Why so, you ask?
-See here, the setting is at the least exciting place: a hospital.
-The main characters are in a coma, with their spirits stuck in a place where only paper planes made from thoughts of their loved ones can bring them back to life—an impossible feat to achieve, especially when there are NO thoughts for them.
-The conflicts are in so many layers—family business, forced marriage, unplanned pregnancy, underachievement—that it can drive away the remainder of hope.
+The setting is at the least exciting place: a hospital.
+The main characters are in a coma, with their spirits stuck in a place where only paper planes made from thoughts of their loved ones can bring them back to life—an impossible feat to achieve, especially when there are zero thoughts for them.
+The conflicts are in many layers—family business, forced marriage, unplanned pregnancy, underachievement—that it can drive away the remainder of hope.

-Then you wonder, just as I wondered, “How do you make that work?”
-Through a talent in storytelling, with help from the power of flashbacks, unpredictability and creative solutions, that’s how.
+“How do you make that work?”
+With flashbacks, unpredictability and creative plotting, that’s how.

-If you’re someone like me who yearns to support Philippine literature and loves beautiful covers and great storytelling, Paper Planes Back Home should be in your library. ☁
+If you’re someone looking for beautiful storytelling, Paper Planes Back Home should be in your library. ☁